Setting up Verkada with Zscaler

 Verkada has a secure-by-default architecture.
 As a part of this, all connectivity from the cameras is outbound-only and leverages TLS 1.2 for connectivity back to our Verkada servers.

-Proxies intercept traffic originating from a client and forward this onto the intended destination.
+Proxies intercept traffic originating from a client and forward it to the intended destination.
 They are leveraged for a number of reasons: traffic filtering, auditing, security, and more.
-Some locations will configure their network to redirect all Internet-bound traffic through a proxy to take advantage of these benefits.
+Some locations will configure their network to redirect all internet-bound traffic through a proxy to take advantage of these benefits.

-To ensure a man-in-the-middle attack is not occurring, Verkada cameras and Command leverage managed certificates.
+In order to prevent man-in-the-middle attacks, Verkada cameras and Command leverage managed certificates.
 Depending on the operation of a deployed proxy, if adjustments are made to these certificates (such as with SSL/TLS decryption) the camera will not come up or function properly.
 Further information can be found in the following article:

 Proxy users will often utilize bypass rules for technologies that cannot support SSL inspection because of their secure-by-default nature.
 This specifies certain addresses, FQDNs, or other identifying characteristics to be used to allow traffic to bypass the proxy.
 This will need to be set up for the Verkada cameras to operate successfully.